NanoTHzCoding/THz_STS_Algorithm/README.md

 # THz-STS-Algorithm
-A compilation of functions to perform the steady-state terahertz scanning tunneling spectroscopy (THz-STS) algorithm described in *Ammerman, S. E., et al.,  Algorithm for subcycle terahertz scanning tunneling spectroscopy.
+This repository contains a compilation of functions to perform the steady-state terahertz scanning tunneling spectroscopy (THz-STS) algorithm described in *Ammerman, S. E., et al.,  Algorithm for subcycle terahertz scanning tunneling spectroscopy.
 Phys.
-Rev. B 105, 115427 (2022)* and functions to simulate the THz-CC measurement and determine a true waveform as described in the paper with the DOI attached to this repository.
+Rev. B 105, 115427 (2022)* and functions to simulate the THz-CC measurement and determine a true waveform as described in *Jelic, V., et al.,  Atomic-scale terahertz time-domain spectroscopy.
+Nat.
+Photonics (2024)*.

 ## Documentation

 All functions explained here can be found in the *thzsts.py* script.
 To use the functions in a jupyter notebook, you can place a copy of the script in the same folder and insert the import statement e.g. ```import thzsts as f```.
-See the jupyter notebook *example.ipynb* for a demonstration with real data from figure 2 of the paper.
+See the jupyter notebook *example.ipynb* for a demonstration with real data from *Jelic, V., et al.,  Atomic-scale terahertz time-domain spectroscopy.
+Nat.
+Photonics (2024)* (Fig. 2 and Ext.
+Fig. 2).

 ### 1.1 Theory behind the inversion algorithm